“Can I switch government phone companies?” This is a common question and we’re here to help.

 The government simply reimburses your service provider for the expense of the device, service, and the text/talk minutes.
 That’s why it is vital to choose a provider with a proven track record of excellent customer service, like Assist Wireless.

 If your phone service is not as good as you want it to be, you are allowed to change to another Lifeline provider.
 You are not “locked in” to an annual contract, as is the case with some traditional phone company plans.
 If you are not satisfied with your current provider, there are two things you can do:

 1. Contact the Federal Communications Commission and file a formal complaint.
 This process takes a long time, however, and has to go through several layers of bureaucracy before your complaint gets a response.

-2. Choose to simply change providers and sign up with a new Lifeline provider.
+2. Choose to simply change Oklahoma Lifeline providers and sign up with a new company.
 Of the two options, this one is the fastest and easiest for consumers.
 It’s important to remember that, if you want to change, there is no need to cancel your original service first.

-The entire switching-over process is regulated by an organization called the Universal Service Administrative Company, also known by its initials, USAC.
-The organization’s website is a helpful resource for consumers.
+If you want to switch phone providers to a more compatible option, it can be intimidating.
+The entire switching-over process for your cell phone service is regulated by an organization called the Universal Service Administrative Company, also known by its initials, USAC.
+The organization’s website is a helpful resource for consumers who have questions about making the switch.
 Its web address is www.usac.org.
 The USAC is in charge of administering the entire Lifeline telephone program.
 It also makes the rules that consumers must follow in order to change phone providers.
 As long as you follow the USAC rules, it’s simple to change to a new, better provider.